dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

   * The two Chinese exchanges, Huobi and OKCoin, both witness approximately 92% of the global trade in Bitcoin.
   * There's a lot of hot money in China that has to go somewhere.
   * Main emphasis on this movement is to find 'alternative' asset classes, which are mature enough, but not saturated.
 The risk-reward in such classes should be high.
+159. After 7 years now Bitcoin is still an obscure and esoteric online currency, used by few and understood by fewer.
+Despite the breathless prophecies of countless pundits, neither death nor revolution have come to pass.